 WaterFire’s 80-plus sparkling bonfires have dazzled over 10 million visitors in Providence, Rhode Island.
 This sculpture was installed on the rivers in downtown Providence as a powerful art statement, and visitors can stroll through Waterplace Park and enjoy the magic.

-South Carolina: Visit the Only Tea Plantation in North America
+South Carolina: Visit the Only Tea Garden in North America

-As the only tea plantation in North America, tea lovers can marvel at the thousands of tea bushes at Charleston Tea Plantation.
+As the only tea garden in North America, tea lovers can marvel at the thousands of tea bushes at Charleston Tea Garden.
 An educational tour of the tea factory is also available for guests, where you can see the entire tea production process.

 South Dakota: See Mount Rushmore